LYYRA

 2. Vocal Colors: Exploring Timbre and Texture in Singing, with composer & performer Sonya Knussen

 This workshop explores the world of vocal color, inviting participants to discover the orchestral potential of their voices.
-Focusing on the textures and timbres found in a combination of orchestral and vocal pieces by composers such as Ligeti, Caroline Shaw, Britten, and Monteverdi, singers will expand their vocal palette, imitating the sounds that they hear and finding the vocabulary to describe those sounds.
-The workshop clarifies the distinctions between timbre and texture —timbre being the unique characteristics of sound, and texture the way different voices interact with one another.
+Focusing on the textures and timbres found in a combination of instrumental and vocal pieces by composers such as Claude Debussy, Benjamin Britten, Monteverdi, and even a folk song arrangement from Indonesia, singers will expand their vocal palette, imitating the sounds that they hear and finding the vocabulary to describe those sounds.
+The workshop clarifies the distinctions between timbre and texture — timbre being the unique characteristics of sound, and texture the way different voices interact with one another.
 Emphasizing vocal health, participants will engage in a series of listening and vocal activities designed to encourage a creative and sustainable approach to singing.

 1. Vocal Health and Maintenance, with UMBC faculty tenor Andrew Hann